-In this blog post, we explore how Airbnb as a distribution partner to hotels is different, what Airbnb competitors are out there and what alternatives hoteliers might want to consider in order to diversify their reach using channel managers.
+In this blog, we’ll explore Airbnb as a distribution partner to hotels, what Airbnb alternatives and competitors are out there and what alternatives to Airbnb your hotel might want to consider in order to diversify your reach.

 What are the benefits of listing your hotel on Airbnb?

 In its earliest iteration, Airbnb appeared to be positioned in a niche for budget-conscious travellers, who did not mind sharing their accommodation with their hosts.

 Over time, however, listings of whole units or properties soared and the site began to dominate the short-term rental space, where the competition had some catching up to do in their online presence.

 STR measured the impact of Airbnb on hotels by impact on ADR during special events; for example, during the Boston Marathon hotel rates grew 5% year over year when unit supply on Airbnb had grown by 76%.

 For hotels that looked beyond rate impacts, there was a trend to catch that meant strategically listing some of their hotel room inventory on Airbnb.